All Episodes

 They're going to want access to our markets.

-Now China has another problem is European countries, they have responded to the high tariffs that China has put on their countries, and they have r responded with reciprocal tariffs themselves.
+Now, China has another problem, is European countries, they have responded to the high tariffs that China has put on their countries, and they have responded with reciprocal tariffs themselves.

 Well, that's exactly right.

-And but and incidentally, I think it's so interesting that the media, they report every day when the you know when the stock market is down.
+And incidentally, I think it's so interesting that the media, they report every day when the stock market is down.

 But a lot of your listeners probably don't know this because it's not reported by the media.

-I mean, if they can't trade with the United States, uh China's gonna go into something that looked like the Great Depression that we have in the nineteen thirties in the United States.
+I mean, if they can't trade with the United States, China is going to go into something that looked like the Great Depression that we had in the 1930s in the United States.

-They cannot possibly grow their economy if they can't sell products to our you know twenty trillion dollar uh consumer market.
+They cannot possibly grow their economy if they can't sell products to our $20 trillion consumer market.

 And so Trump understands that.

-This guy is like at least two moves on the chessboard of everybody out of everybody else.
+I really believe, having been around him now for the last eight years, this guy is like at least two moves on the chessboard of everybody else.

 I want to make one other quick point.